-- Gin, while still being sympathetic overall, had a couple more Kick the Dog moments in the manga that were not included in the anime:
+- Gin, while still being sympathetic overall, has a couple more Kick the Dog moments in the manga that are not included in the anime:

 - After Gin takes Zeff hostage, he breaks off his peg leg.

-- Luffy also reprimanded Gin for playing dirty by using a hostage to prevent Sanji from fighting back against Pearl.
-Gin just coldly responded by saying that it was their fault for fighting back in the first place.
+- Luffy also reprimands Gin for playing dirty by using a hostage to prevent Sanji from fighting back against Pearl.
+Gin just coldly responds by saying that it's their fault for fighting back in the first place.

-- The manga also had a rather darkly funny couple of scenes in which Krieg twice asked Luffy which one of them was better suited to be Pirate King, clearly expecting Luffy to say that it is Krieg.
+- The manga also has a rather darkly funny couple of scenes in which Don Krieg twice asks Luffy which one of them is better suited to be Pirate King, clearly expecting Luffy to say that it is Krieg.
 Instead, Luffy names himself, stating that Krieg doesn't have what it takes.
 Both times, Krieg flips his shit and starts attacking like crazy.